-For a freelance web developer, you may not be keen on writing formal proposals to clients.
-This is especially so if you’re getting jobs from freelancing websites like Upwork, Freelancer, or Guru, where all you’ve ever done is to write a cover letter and share some links to your previous works.
-For someone who just wants to dive into the code, such formal presales can be quite draining.
+For a freelance web developer, you may not be keen on sending formal website development proposals to clients.
+For someone who just wants to dive into the code, such formal proposal templates can be quite draining.
 Not that you can’t do it, but it’s because it eats into your precious time that you’d preferably use to spice up a website’s features.

-However, the whole proposal development process doesn’t have to be difficult, considering the many web development proposal PDF templates that are available for you to borrow from or edit and use.
+However, the whole proposal development process doesn’t have to be difficult, considering the many sample proposals for website design and development PDF that are available for you to borrow from or edit and use.

 Conduct an analytical background check on these websites to know which ones have the highest conversion rates.
-Understanding the client will also make it easier for you to decide on the tone of voice to use in the proposal.
+Understanding the client will also make it easier for you to decide on the tone of voice to use in the website development proposal PDF.